GimelStudio/Blender-Gimel-Studio-Addon/README.md

 Blender 2.8+ bridge addon allowing users to edit rendered images from Blender in <a href="https://github.com/Correct-Syntax/Gimel-Studio">Gimel Studio</a>.

+**Currently only integrates with Gimel Studio v0.5.0 beta through v0.5.3 beta.
+Stay tuned for updates to make this compatible with the v0.6.x series.**

 # Download

-v0.2.5 Alpha release can be found [here](https://github.com/Correct-Syntax/Blender-Gimel-Studio-Addon/releases).
+v0.2.5 Alpha release can be found [here](https://github.com/GimelStudio/Blender-Gimel-Studio-Addon/releases).

 # Status